 Not precisely an anime, but in the fan UTAU spinoff of Vocaloid, Kasane Teto's curl-twin-tails are sometimes played on and drawn as drills.

-Benny "I'm gonna screw you", the cab driver from the original Total Recall (1990), who is about to use a tunnel drilling machine to crush Ahnold Douglas Quaid, until Quaid grabs a hand-held drill and cuts into to the operator's cab and does unto others to Benny first.
+Benny "I'm gonna screw you", the cab driver from the original Total Recall (1990), who is about to use a tunnel drilling machine to crush Douglas Quaid, until Quaid grabs a hand-held drill and cuts into to the operator's cab and does unto Benny before Benny does unto him.
 And with that accent of Arnie's, we have the immortally classic line:

 Drills seem to be a standard robot feature in the movie The Black Hole.
 Evil robot Maximilian uses his to kill Dr. Durant, and shortly thereafter, good robot V.I.N.CENT uses his to destroy Maximilian, who is Immune To Lasers.